inivekin/abosa/abosa.typ

 an distancing frae what I've said, all words unheard would far ootpace those of me own that I'd re-read.
-Sudden silence o hope then dread as whirring stop leads unsteading, the pyramid descends on thread in blurring drop wi circled heading.
+Wi sudden silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread in blurring drop wi circled heading.
 Shifting forces makes sand syrup, moving land tae stable new state.
-Though beacon is nae more corrupt,
-Am caught in sands an nau must wait.
+Though my beacon's nae more corrupt, am caught in sands an nau must wait.
 Constant loudness seemed so massive, rampant shrewdness o racous breaths, sets like sun nau, less oppressive, lurking down in vacuous depths.
 Like desert dripped through fingers slipped that's stranding me in sorry place,
-In dropping what I had nae gripped
+In dropping what I hannae gripped
 I've weighted feet an cannae chase you racing others unsated, whose needing mare than I can serve